 Mike’s other achievements while in office thus far include, but are not limited to the following:

-♦ Immediately upon taking office, Mike built a fair-pay matrix for all employees, built a rank structure matrix, negotiated and implemented new health, dental and eye care plans for employees, developed a time-off request procedure (none previous), balanced and made fair employee vacation allotment system, and uniformed all deputies and Court Security Officers in the KY ♦ Sheriff’s Association brown and tan colors.
+♦ Immediately upon taking office, Mike built a fair-pay matrix/step in grade pay for all employees, built a rank structure matrix, negotiated and implemented new health, dental and eye care plans for employees, developed a time-off request procedure (none previous), balanced and made fair employee vacation allotment system, and uniformed all deputies and Court Security Officers in the KY Sheriff’s Association brown and tan colors.

 ♦ New design for all Sheriff’s vehicles to be aligned with the KY Sheriff’s Association colors and design.